 Anyone can make a referral to us, either yourself, a friend, a family member or another agency.
 Please ensure that you have the woman’s consent before making a referral on her behalf.
 We support women who have experienced domestic abuse whether recently or in the past.
 The initial support meetings are generally in our office base but we can arrange to meet you in a safe place if you are unable to attend.

 At North Ayrshire Women’s Aid we can also make referrals to other services which could include: Rape Crisis, Money Matters or The Home Security Project.

 What happens once we receive a referral?

-Referrals to us come into the Active Assessment Team and we respond to all referrals within 48 hours.
+Referrals to us come to our dedicated staff team and we respond to all referrals within 48 hours.
 We will offer you an initial appointment to discuss support options.
 During this assessment, we also undertake the CAADA DASH risk assessment which is also used by Police Scotland and other agencies.

-Following on from this, we provide 1-to-1 emotional and/or practical support for the first 4-6 weeks.
-This will be carried out by the Active Assessment Team to build a support plan around each individual’s needs.
+Following on from this, you will be assigned the same worker who will support you throughout your journey with us.
+They will work with you to build a tailored safety plan around your individual needs.
 This could include seeking refuge, finding a lawyer, or going through options if you are planning to leave, as well as dealing with the emotional effects of having experienced domestic abuse.